 - We're now rolling out detailed threat intelligence reports for risky IP addresses detected by Microsoft intelligent security graph.
 When an activity is performed by a botnet, you'll see the name of the botnet (if available) with a link to a detailed report about the specific botnet.

 Released May 24, 2017

 - Investigate files and policy violations: You can now see all policy matches in the Files page.
-In addition, you the File Alert page has been improved to now include a separate tab for History of the specific file enabling you to drill down into the violation history across all policies for the specific file.
+Additionally, the File Alert page has been improved to now include a separate tab for History of the specific file.
+The improvement enables you to drill down into the violation history across all policies for the specific file.
 Every History event includes a snapshot of the file at the time of the alert.
 It will include an indication of whether the file was deleted or quarantined.

-- Admin quarantine is now available for Office 365 SharePoint and OneDrive for Business files, in private preview.
-This feature enables you to quarantine files that match policies, or set an automated action to quarantine them, removing them from the user’s SharePoint directory and copying the original file to the admin quarantine location of your choice.
+- Admin quarantine is now available in private preview for Office 365 SharePoint and OneDrive for Business files.
+This feature enables you to quarantine files that match policies or set an automated action to quarantine them.
+Quarantining removes the files from the user’s SharePoint directory and copies the originals to the admin quarantine location you choose.